CNSeattle/CNSeattle.github.io/README.md

 - If you can't embed, use preview images.
 Much easier, though a bit more boring
   - You can use [BulkImageCrop](https://bulkimagecrop.com/) to crop all images to the same aspect ratio at once.
 Makes the showcase grid look much nicer

- # How to 3D model embed
+ # How to embed a 3D model
  You need to export their model as OBJ, as this includes the texture data.

  Next, convert the model to GLTF.
 This can be done using [obj2gltf](https://github.com/CesiumGS/obj2gltf) and running the command "obj2gltf -i model.obj".
 This converts the OBJ model and MTL texture into one, combined GLTF file.